SONORAN SKY ELEMENTARY SCHOOL

 3.05 President and Treasurer Inaugural Years.
 Every effort shall be made for the President and the Treasurer to alternate their inaugural years and to avoid having the President and Treasurer leave office simultaneously.

 3.06 Vacancy.
 A vacancy occurring in any office (other than the Executive Board) shall be filled for the remaining of the term by a person nominated by the Executive Board and approved by the members in accordance with Article V. In case of a vacancy in the office of President, the Treasurer shall serve until a special election is held.
 In the case of a vacancy in both the office President and Treasurer, the Secretary shall serve until a special election is held.

 3.07 Teacher Representatives.
 Teachers shall hold their own election to decide their three (3) representatives to the PTO.
 Neither the PTO Board nor the Executive Board shall decide teacher representatives.

 3.08 Votes.
 Each individual serving on the PTO Board will be counted as having one vote on any given matter.

 4.01 Executive Board Officers.
 The Executive Board Officers shall consist of the President, Past President or President-Elect, Treasurer, Secretary, Vice President of Fundraising, and Vice President of Marketing.

 4.02 General Duties.

 4.03 Votes.
-Each member serving on the Executive Board will be counted as having one vote on any given matter and no member shall hold more than one position on said Board.
+Each member serving on the Executive Board will be counted as having one vote on any given matter and no member shall hold more than one position on the Executive Board.

 4.04 Position Responsibilities.